Reality (David Bowie album): Aftermath and legacy

 In July 2004, it was revealed that Bowie had suffered a heart attack backstage and underwent a procedure known as angioplasty.
 Following the incident, Bowie largely withdrew from the public eye.
-Over the following years, he was spotted at local New York venues and made occasional appearances at concerts by artists such as Franz Ferdinand, Arcade Fire and David Gilmour, with his final live public performance taking place in November 2006.
+Over the following years, he was spotted at local New York venues and made occasional appearances at concerts by artists including Arcade Fire and David Gilmour, with his final live public performance taking place in November 2006.
 He occasionally contributed to various studio recordings by artists such as TV on the Radio and Scarlett Johansson, but did not release another studio album until The Next Day in 2013, making Reality his final album of original material for ten years.

-Reality has attracted mixed to positive assessments in subsequent years.
+Reality has attracted generally positive assessments in subsequent years.
 In his 2005 book Strange Fascination, Buckley argues the album lacks both a "coherent musical identity" and "any thematic trajectory", furthermore observing a general feeling of "laxity" and underwritten songs, with the songs ranging from "good to merely pleasant", and "around a third" seeing Bowie "near top form".
-On the other hand, Perone considers it a "strong album" and one that does have consistent themes throughout.
-Author Paul Trynka writes that the record proves that, with the likes of tracks like "Bring Me the Disco King", Bowie "has the potential to conjure up pleasures as yet unknown".
+Perone considers it a "strong album" and one that does have consistent themes throughout.
+The author Paul Trynka writes that the record proves that, with the likes of tracks like "Bring Me the Disco King", Bowie "has the potential to conjure up pleasures as yet unknown".
 Marc Spitz, writing before the release of The Next Day, found it worthy as a swan song to Bowie's long career.
 Following that album's release, however, O'Leary argues that Reality reestablished itself as "a minor album whose songs were built to be blasted on stage".
 The covers have also continued to receive praise.

 In The Complete David Bowie, Pegg states that one of the album's successes is that it emerges with a "reinvigorated sense of rock attack" following the "delicate, self-consciously artful[ness]" of its predecessor, equating both records to the relationships between Hunky Dory and Ziggy Stardust, or Outside (1995) and Earthling.
 Further comparing the two albums, he says Reality offers "less complexity and fewer sonic layers" than Heathen in exchange for "a greater abundance of catchy hooks and buoyant pop-rock atmospherics".
 He also argues that Reality loses none of its predecessor's "artistic sensibility" and "its lasting value lies not just in its infectious melodies and evocative lyrics, but in the exquisitely judged oddness of its sonic textures".
 In 2016, Bryan Wawzenek of Ultimate Classic Rock placed Reality at number 16 out of 26 in a list ranking Bowie's studio albums from worst to best, praising Bowie's comfortability on the record.
 Including Bowie's two albums with Tin Machine, Consequence of Sound ranked Reality number 24 out of 28 in a 2018 list, with Pat Levy calling it "a decent record in the pantheon of Bowie, nothing more, nothing less".